Buying Your Leased Car Could Be a Smart Move (Right Now)

 At the end of their lease, many people turn in that old vehicle and lease another one.
 They like driving something new––and when they see the residual amount (the predetermined purchase price), it doesn’t make any economic sense to buy that old ride.

-The pandemic has changed that economic equation, at least for now.
+The current shortage of new and used cars has changed that economic equation, at least for now.

 Listen to audio highlights of the story below:

-With used car prices up nearly 25 percent since September of 2020, according to the Manheim Index, the market value of vehicles coming off lease right now is often well above the residual set by the finance company two or three years ago.
+With used car and truck prices up 16 percent over the past year, and 50 percent more than before the pandemic, according to Forbes, the market value of vehicles coming off lease right now is often well above the residual set by the finance company two or three years ago.
 As a result, you may find that buying your vehicle as it comes off lease will result in a sizeable windfall.

-Eric Steinmetzer of Seattle was “excited and delighted” to find out how much things have changed when the lease on his 2018 Cadillac Escalade ended recently.
-The residual value, which had been set three years earlier, was so much lower than the value of vehicle today, he decided to buy the car.
+Eric Steinmetzer of Seattle was “excited and delighted” to find out how much things have changed when the lease on his Cadillac Escalade ended.
+The residual value, which had been set three years earlier, was so much lower than the current value, he decided to buy the car.

 “So, instead of looking for another lease, as I’d normally do, I just went ahead and financed my car because of the great value it had,” Steinmetzer said.
 “I was able to stay in a great car that I loved, and I lowered my payments by $500 a month.
 It was free money.”

-If the residual value is more than the market value, but the customer still wants to turn in their leased vehicle, Brotherton will apply that equity towards the purchase or lease of another vehicle, or write them a check for the difference, and put the car on the lot.
+If the residual value is more than the market value, but the customer still wants to turn in their leased vehicle, dealers will apply that equity towards the purchase or lease of another vehicle.

-You can get a rough idea of what your car is worth by checking Edmunds.com or Kelley Blue Book.
-When I bought a new car two years ago, and traded-in my old one, I got the best offer by taking the car to a dealer.
-With the current shortage of used cars, some dealers are paying top-dollar for clean, well-maintained, low-mileage used vehicles.
+You can get a rough idea of what your car is worth by checking Edmunds.com or KBB.com.
+When I bought a new car a few years ago, and traded-in my old one, I got the best offer by taking the car to a dealer.
+With the current shortage of used cars, some dealers are paying top-dollar for clean, well-maintained, low-mileage used vehicles—but collect offers from several interested buyers to make sure you get the best price.

 Taking a U-Turn on Advice